is now on the road to Brexit. Theresa May enacted Article 50 of the

 the number of hospital beds of France, Germany or Belgium.
 Europe is not part of the problem

 of the NHS; by helping provide the health professionals we do not have enough of, it is part of the solution

 REMAIN - Britain should remain in the EU

 leave the EU

-parties (official or majority position)
+parties (official or majority position before the referendum)